AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 **SGD vs Adam for ResNets**-

-In the typical experiments ResNets are normally trained with SGD as an optimizer but the experiments shown below shows that on average, Adam performs better in general on all datasets when the model is trained on the JFT dataset.
+In the typical experiments ResNets are normally trained with SGD as an optimizer but the experiments shown below shows that on average, Adam performs better in general on all datasets when the model is trained on the JFT dataset and tested on the following datasets.
 ![image](https://user-images.githubusercontent.com/46114095/121460567-c32cc500-c9ca-11eb-8479-5e7da2ed2360.png)

 **Transformer Shape**-

+The figure given below shows the experiments which were done with the transformers and it was found that varying the depths shows maximum improvement and varying the width gives the least improvement.
+Decreasing the patch size and increasing the effective sequence length show surprising improvements without adding any parameters.
+Overall the conclusion from this experiment was varying depth should be preferred over the variation of width of the network.
+Scaling all the dimensions will be give best robust improvement for the model.
 ![image](https://user-images.githubusercontent.com/46114095/121460919-709fd880-c9cb-11eb-81b0-e5a28fdb9357.png)
-The above figure shows the experiments with the transformers done and it was found that changing the depths shows maximum improvement and changing the width had the least improvement.
-Decreasing the patch size and improving the effective sequence length show surprising improvements without adding any parameters.
-Overall the conclusion from this figure was depth variation should be preferred over the width of the network.
-Scaling all the dimensions will be the best robust improvement for the model

 **Head type and Class Token-**

-In order to make the vision transformer as close as one can to the BERT model, a class token z0 = xclass is taken which is taken as an image representation. the output from this token is passed from a small MLP network with tanh activation to get the final class predictions.
+In order to make the vision transformers closely resemble to the BERT model, a class token z0 = xclass is taken which is taken as an image representation. the output from this token is passed from a small MLP network with **tanh** activation to get the final class predictions.
 There was another attempt made by using GlobalAveragePooling but both almost performed similarly.
 But both the class token method and GlobalAverage pooling required different learning rates.
 Finally, the class token method was chosen.
 ![image](https://user-images.githubusercontent.com/46114095/121461696-fa03da80-c9cc-11eb-8882-54957de876b8.png)

 **Positional Embedding**-

 For positional embedding, several experiments were done -
 - Not giving any positional embedding

 - 1D positional embedding: considering all the inputs as a sequence of patches (1,2,3,4,...N) where N is a total number of patches.

 - 2D positional embeddings: Considering the inputs as a grid in two-dimensional patches. in this two sets of embeddings are learned one for the X-embeddings and one for Y-embeddings each with the size of D/2. then X and y embeddings are concatenated to get the final positional embedding. (for eg. assume we have 9 patches of the image so final concatenated embeddings will be 11,12,13,21,22,23,31,32,33 etc).

 - Relative positional embedding: For every pair of patches (one as a query and the other as a key/value in attention mechanism) we have an offset pq-pk where each offset is associated with embeddings, One more attention is carried out where the original query is used but the key is taken as a relative positional embedding.
 Logits from the relative attention are used as a bias term and add it to the logits of the main attention, before applying softmax.

 ![image](https://user-images.githubusercontent.com/46114095/121463554-e7d76b80-c9cf-11eb-9180-4ee844d6f8d1.png)

 We can see that there is a significant difference between no positional embeddings and positional embeddings but there is not a significant difference between what kind of positional embedding is used.
 Since transformers work on patch level inputs and not on pixel-level inputs positional embeddings are no of much importance so 1D positional embedding is used.

 **Axial Attention**-